 In recognition of her work, Parenting Magazine selected Ms. Samuel as one of 51 moms, from across the country, to represent her state at the inaugural Mom Congress on Education and Learning Conference at Georgetown University in Washington, D.C. ( March 2010).
 Most recently, she was featured in Parade Magazine, Mother’s Day edition, Moms We Love: Four Women Doing Amazing Work to Help Others (May 2015).
 Additionally, Gwen is recognized in the book and documentary about public education called Waiting For Superman and she was a panelist for NBC’s 2010 Education Nation.

-Ms. Samuel golden rule for parenting: “Taking responsibility for our children’s academic and life success is something we must do, not something that is done for us but with us.” – Gwen Samuel, Founder of the Connecticut Parents Union.
+Ms. Samuel golden rule for parenting: “Taking responsibility for our children’s K12 academic and life journey is something we must do, not something that is done for us – but with us.” – Gwen Samuel, Founder of the Connecticut Parents Union.